 Core Aims in Mathematics

-During their time in Cherry Pips nursery, children are exposed to number and shape, space and measures through a wide variety of songs, videos, stories and games.
+In Nursery, children are exposed to number and shape, space and measures through a wide variety of songs, videos, stories and games.
 Children at this age are predominantly developing fluency skills in counting and an early understanding of the concept of numbers and where maths appears in their environment.

 See News blog for further details.